trang-nguyenn/Algorithms/String/32-longest-valid-parentheses.md

 There are a few solutions to this problem.
 1. The brute-force solution check if the substrings are valid and store the longest valid substring.
 This solution does not pass the test cases.
 2. The second solution uses DP.
 More information about this solution can be found [here](https://leetcode.com/articles/longest-valid-parentheses/).
-However, the update rule is not easy.
+However, the update rule is not easy to spot.
 3. Stack solution
 4. Counter solution